bbauska/UofM-Intro-HTML5/README.md

 In addition, we have **&lt;cite&gt;**, **&lt;abbr&gt;**, **&lt;time&gt;**, **&lt;code&gt;**
  and then the **&lt;sub&gt;** and the **&lt;sup&gt;**.
 Now, if you are watching closely you may have noticed I left a typo after abbreviation there.
 So make sure you put in the greater than sign.
-Let&apos;'s look at examples of this code.
+Let&apos;s look at examples of this code.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 199.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->